 I think it is important to have good navigation in your blog.
 You want your visitors to get to the place they want to read with ease.

-In long blog posts, having anchor links will really help your visitor find what they need quickly.
+In long blog posts, having anchor links will help your visitors find what they need quickly.

 Not all your visitors are looking for the same thing so I like having my sub-headings as a list with anchor links near the top of my post.

 My visitor can then decide what part of the post they want to start with.

 Creating anchor links may look at bit hard at first, but once you do it a couple of times it isn’t that difficult.

 Frequently asked questions